 Ontology-Aligned Threat Reasoning

-A semantic reasoning initiative focused on aligning cyber threat intelligence ontologies and operational frameworks to improve interoperability, evidence mapping, and cross-source analytic consistency.
+A semantic reasoning initiative focused on aligning cyber threat intelligence entities, indicators, techniques, vulnerabilities, and evidence relationships to operational frameworks and structured knowledge models.

 - Ontology Design